School of Chinese Medicine

 Programme Description

-The programme encompasses pharmaceutical science, identification, analysis and quality control of Chinese Materia Medica, basic theories of Chinese Medicine, basic biomedical sciences, western pharmacy and practicum training.
-During the four-year of studies, students are required to complete a 15-week practicum, and in the final year, students are required to carry out an Honours Project before graduation.
-Throughout the programme, research concepts and tools are emphasised, and the concept of "Whole Person Education" is also stressed by providing a student-oriented, adaptive and holistic education in the General Education Programme.
+The programme encompasses pharmaceutical science of Chinese Materia Medica (CMM), basic theories of Chinese medicine, basic science, western pharmacy and practicum training.
+During the four-year study, students are required to complete a 15-week practicum and an Honours Project.
+Courses are taught in English, Putonghua and Cantonese.
+Throughout the programme, research concepts and tools are introduced, and the concept of "Whole Person Education" is also emphasized in the student-oriented General Education programme.

 Student Learning Experiences

-Students will have opportunities to broaden their knowledge by attending practicum sessions as early as in the Year One of studies.
-After completion of the first year of study, students are required to attend a 2-week practicum in the area of Medicinal Botany.
-During the summer break after the third year and in the fourth year of studies, practicum will take place in either a pharmaceutical plant or a herbarium in Hong Kong, Shenzhen, Shaoguan and Guangzhou.
+Starting from year one of the study, student will attend the practicum sessions in which they have plenty opportunities to broaden their knowledge.
+During the summer break after the first year of study, students are required attend a 2-week practicum in the Medicinal Botany.
+During the summer breaks after the third and fourth years of study, they will attend the practicum in either a pharmaceutical plant or an herbarium in Hong Kong, Shenzhen or Guangzhou.

 Career Opportunities